 Although there are no stores or pubs on the island, there is a church and a guest house.
 It operates from June to August and reservations must be made in advance.
 The rooms are cozy, clean, and basic but provide everything you need.
 The prices for Norwegian standards are remarkable reasonable at 750 Kroner a night or 130$ USD.
 To make your reservation, you can visit their website here, http://www.lopphavet-gjestehus.no or contact them at Tone (@) Lopphavet-Gjestehus.no

 How to Get There

 As you might expect, getting to Loppa is no easy endeavor.
-If you’re coming from New York, you can catch a oneway flight on Continental from Newark airport to Oslo for around 500$.
-From there you can find a 2 hour flight to Alta for 100$ on Norwegian Air.
+If you’re coming from New York, you can catch a oneway flight on Norwegian Air from JFK airport to Oslo for around 250$ depending on the season.
+From there you can find a 2 hour flight to Alta for between 50-100$ on Norwegian Air.
 When you arrive Alta you must then take a 4 hour bus to a town called Oxfjord.
 On the way, you will be sure to encounter some eccentric people and some buss chasing reindeer.
 From Oxfjord, you catch a 4 hour ferry to Loppa Øy.
 Though the journey is long, the arrival is definitely worth it.
 You will feel as though you are in a dream within a dream.

 Conclusion: Loppa Øy is the kind of island that alters perspectives.
 It is the perfect place to runaway to and escape the obligations of society and the world.
 It makes a holiday like none other.
 It is truly a unique island and one that few people have ever had the opportunity to explore.
 Recommend it to anyone?
 Who wants to see heaven?